The In Situ Growth of Stellar-mass "Light" Seed Black Holes in Nuclear Star Clusters: Introduction

 Recent work has shown that efficient accretion onto light seeds may occur in star-forming giant molecular clouds (GMCs) \citep{ShiKremerGrudic_2023MNRAS.518.3606S,ShiKremerHopkins_2024A&A...691A..24S}, particularly at high surface densities ($\Sigma \sim 10^4\,M_\odot\,\rm pc^{-2}$), in which case self-gravity confines dense gas even after cluster formation \citep{GrudicHopkinsFaucher-Giguere_2018MNRAS.475.3511G}.
 Moreover, the deepening potential well of a forming globular cluster can further enhance gas inflow toward centrally located BHs \citep{ShiKremerHopkins_2024ApJ...969L..31S}.
 In these scenarios, only $\sim 0.1$--$1\%$ of seed BHs experience rapid growth, but the large number of seeds formed in young massive clusters suggests that some may become massive \citep{ReganVolonteri_2024OJAp....7E..72R}.

 These simulations assume \emph{pre-existing} seed BHs embedded in such environments without explaining their origin.
-This motivates the following question: can light seeds grow rapidly if they form \emph{in-situ} as remnants of massive stars?
-Stellar feedback could prevent rapid growth \citep{MehtaReganProle_2024OJAp....7E.107M}, but dense gas can be trapped by massive and compact star clusters, as seen in previous simulations \citep{ShiKremerHopkins_2024ApJ...969L..31S,PartmannNaabLahen_2025MNRAS.537..956P}.
+This motivates the following question: can light seeds grow rapidly if they form \emph{in-situ} as remnants of massive stars? {Stellar feedback, especially that from SNe, can prevent rapid growth \citep[e.g.,][]{DuboisVolonteriSilk_2015MNRAS.452.1502D,HabouzitVolonteriDubois_2017MNRAS.468.3935H,MehtaReganProle_2024OJAp....7E.107M,ShinSmithSijacki_2026MNRAS.548ag580S}}, but dense gas can be trapped by massive and compact star clusters, as seen in previous simulations \citep{ShiKremerHopkins_2024ApJ...969L..31S,PartmannNaabLahen_2025MNRAS.537..956P}.
 Observationally, \citet{PascaleDaiMcKee_2023ApJ...957...77P} and \citet{PascaleDai_2024ApJ...976..166P} showed evidence of dense gas in the LyC cluster and the ``Godzilla'' cluster of the Sunburst Arc.
-Hence, the rate and duration of light-seed growth is uncertain.
+Hence, the rate and duration of light-seed growth are uncertain.

 Addressing this question requires simulations to self-consistently model: (1) formation of stars, especially very massive stars (VMSs; $\gtrsim 100\,M_\odot$); (2) VMS evolution and feedback; (3) remnant BH formation; and (4) subsequent BH accretion.
 In this work, we match these requirements with a modified version of the FIRE-3 framework \citep[Feedback In Realistic Environments;][]{HopkinsKeresOnorbe_2014MNRAS.445..581H,HopkinsWetzelKeres_2018MNRAS.480..800H,HopkinsWetzelKeres_2018MNRAS.477.1578H,HopkinsWetzelWheeler_2023MNRAS.519.3154H}, as described in \S~\ref{sec:method}.
 We run simulations of star-forming cloud complexes, each evolved for $\gtrsim 10\,\rm Myr$, exceeding the lifetime of a $100\,M_\odot$ VMS.
 The simulation suites include variations in GMC mass, radius, and metallicity, as well as stellar initial mass function (IMF), natal kicks, and sub-grid BH feedback (\S~\ref{sec:results}).
 We discuss the implications of our findings in \S~\ref{sec:discussion} and summarize our conclusions in \S~\ref{sec:summary}.